audrow/ros2_documentation/source/Tutorials/Launch-Files/Creating-Launch-Files.rst

 3 ros2 launch
 ^^^^^^^^^^^^^

-To launch ``turtlesim_mimic_launch.py``, enter into the directory you created earlier and run the following command:
+Open in a terminal the directory where you created the launch file, then you can run the following command:

 .. code-block:: console

-  cd launch
   ros2 launch turtlesim_mimic_launch.py

 .. note::